GreenfishK/DataCitation/README.md

 rdf_engine.get_data(select_statement)
 ```
 If for any reasons you need to query data as it was at a specific point in time you can simply pass a timestamp
 to the very same function.
-However, this should not be confused with the use case "retrieve cited data" (see below).
+However, this should not be confused with the use case "retrieve data" (see below).
-In fact, this function will retrieve historical data, no matter if cited or not.
+In fact, this function will retrieve historical data, no matter if a query PID has been minted or not.
 ```python
 rdf_engine.get_data(select_statement, timestamp)
 ```
-## Cite data
+## Mint a query PID for your dataset
-To mint_query_pid your dataset and make it persistently identifiable and retrievable we first provide all necessary citation data
+To mint a query pid for your dataset and make it persistently identifiable and retrievable we first provide all necessary citation data
 optionally including a result set description and the dataset's query.
 Then we use a simple function call to mint_query_pid
 the dataset and thereby persist query and query metadata, citation metadata, result set metadata and the citation snippet
 within the query store.